prashant1507/Appium-Automation-Framework/ReadMe.md

 -   `url` of the test environment.
 -   `environment` where the test has to be performed.
--   `testername` inorder to keep track.
+-   `testername` in order to keep track.
--   `downloadwebdriver` to decide if tester want to place the drivers or wants the framework to download it with the help of [WebDriverManager](https://mvnrepository.com/artifact/io.github.bonigarcia/webdrivermanager).
+-   `ip` ip where appium is set up.
+-   `appiumjs` path to main.js (e.g., %APPDATA%/npm/node_modules/appium/build/lib/main.js)
+-   `nodejs` path to node executable (e.g., C:/Program Files/nodejs/node.exe)
+-   `apppackage` app package name.
+-	`appactivity` app activity name.
+-	`appname` app name.
 -	`runmode` decides whether to run test cases on local, grid (/ docker-grid), zalenium or selenoid.
 Accepts yes or no.
      -  if `runmode` is yes then user has to provide the remote url in `remoteurl`.
--   `environment` which is to be tested.
--   `testername` name of the tester.
+-   `useelk` yes if elk is deployed
+    -   `elksuiteurl` if yes provide the url for kibana
 -   To delete old report data:
     ```
     deleteoldreports - to elect if tester wants to delete old reports.
 Accepts yes or no.